Economics 2023 Commencement registration is open.

 The Greek Theatre will open for graduates and guests to enter an hour before the ceremony.
 Graduates and guests are STRONGLY encouraged to arrive early due to commencement day traffic and increased security clearance procedures.
-All graduates must be backstage at the Greek Theatre no later than 1:00 pm.

 Additionally, if guests require special seating, please have them arrive at the Greek Theatre no later than 1:00 pm so they can be assisted before crowds arrive.

 There will be no reception following the ceremony.